ton-js/ton-index-sdk/README.md

 - use public `mainnet` or `testnet` servers, or provide URL of your own API instance,

 - use the API keys to improve throughput of the publicly hosted API,

-- usage examples are provided for all popular environments,
+- [usage examples](./examples) are provided for all popular environments,

-- API documentation is automatically generated from the source code,
+- [API documentation][lib-api-docs] is automatically generated
+  from the source code,

 ## Install